-He brought through my mum and an uncle and an old girlfriend and an old high school teacher.
+He brought through my mum and an uncle and an old girlfriend and a former high school teacher.

-It was an amazing experience and there was no doubt that I was in touch with my relatives.
+It was a fantastic experience, and there was no doubt that I was in touch with my relatives.

-I went along and to cut a long story short, over a period of a year I found that I could make connections between spirit and people in the ‘here and now’.
+I went along and to cut a long story short, over a year I found that I could make connections between spirit and people in the ‘here and now’.

-I like having this ability but I’m very careful who I read for.
+I like having this ability, but I’m cautious who I read for.

 Honestly, most people want to know when they are going to get a boyfriend or if their lotto numbers are going to come up.